The Interview Process: Selecting the "Right" Person

 3. Look and Act Professionally During the Interview

 - Dress appropriately.

 - Structure the interview and inform the candidate of the structure.
 Let the candidate know you will be focusing on past results and that you will be taking a lot of notes.

 - Provide information on the company and the job to each candidate.

 - Use your list of standard questions during each interview so that you treat the applicants the same and so that you can compare apples to apples.

-- Refer to the criteria for analyzing candidates.
-Ask questions in regards to the job criteria.
+- Refer to the criteria of the job when analyzing candidates.

 - Keep all questions job-related.